Flood Watch issued for Wabasha by NWS - NewsBreak

-Effective: 2022-05-19 11:09:00 CDT Expires: 2022-05-19 12:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Winnebago; Worth The National Weather Service in Des Moines has issued a * Severe Thunderstorm Warning for Northwestern Worth County in north central Iowa Northern Winnebago County in north central Iowa * Until noon CDT. * At 1108 AM CDT, a severe thunderstorm was located near Bricelyn, or 20 miles northwest of Forest City, moving northeast at 55 mph.
+Effective: 2022-05-19 18:08:00 CDT Expires: 2022-05-19 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1000 PM CDT for southeastern Minnesota.
+For your protection move to an interior room on the lowest floor of a building.
+Target Area: Dodge; Olmsted The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Northwestern Olmsted County in southeastern Minnesota Dodge County in southeastern Minnesota * Until 645 PM CDT. * At 608 PM CDT, a severe thunderstorm was located near Dodge Center, moving northeast at 65 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Lake Mills, Emmons, Buffalo Center, Thompson, Rake, Scarville and Hogsback Wildlife Area.
-This includes Interstate 35 between mile markers 217 and 218.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Mantorville and Kasson around 615 PM CDT.
+Byron around 620 PM CDT.
+Pine Island around 625 PM CDT.
+Oronoco around 630 PM CDT.
+Other locations impacted by this severe thunderstorm include Ringe, Potsdam, Danesville, Eden, Highway 57 And 570th Street, County Roads 6 And 15 and Salem Corners.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0